Sikerdebaard/coronacheck-tools/README.md

 This code seems to use IRMA.
 Please drop a message in this ticket if you can help out: https://github.com/Sikerdebaard/coronacheck-tools/issues/1

 # coronacheck-tools
-coronacheck-tools is a python package and cli tool that allows you to dump the contents of the qr code generated at https://coronacheck.nl either through the app or the website.
+coronacheck-tools is a python package and cli tool that allows you to fuzz with the contents of the qr code generated at https://coronacheck.nl either through the app or the website.
 This is useful to get some insight into the data stored in these QR Codes.
+Currently it supports dumping the QR code data and encoding the dumped data back into a QR code.

 # Installation